patrickballantyne/Chicago-Retail-Centres/README.md

 # Chicago-Retail-Centres

-Delineation and Classification of Retail Centres for the Chicago Metropolitan Area
+## **Repo for PhD Paper One**: Delineation and Classification of Retail Centres for the Chicago Metropolitan Area